Low-Frequency Stochastic Gravitational-Wave Background in Gaia DR3 catalog: Methods

 \subsection{Pair Correlations}

-Another possible way of inferring the effects of GWs on astrometric data is the analysis of proper motion correlations for all possible pairs of quasars.
-For such method, firstly introduced in the context of PTA, one needs to define the angular correlation function (or Hellings-Down curve \cite{HellingsDowns1983}) between the GW induced perturbations on two different objects in the sky, which in this scenario comes down to quasars angular motions.
-Given the fact that proper motions are two dimensional vectors, there is no unique way for defining an Hellings-Down curve for the its components, but a useful approach has been proposed \cite{Moore2017, Mihaylov2018, Darling_2025}.
+Another possible way to probing the effects of GWs in astrometric data is the analysis of proper motion correlations for all possible pairs of quasars.
+For such a method, first introduced in the context of PTA, one needs to define the angular correlation function (or HDC) \cite{HellingsDowns1983} between the GW induced perturbations on two different objects in the sky, which in this scenario comes down to quasar Since proper motions are two dimensional vector quantities, there is no unique way to define HDC for their individual components; however, a useful approach has been proposed \cite{Moore2017, Mihaylov2018, Darling_2025}.

-To compute the proper motion components required for the astrometric Hellings–Downs analysis, it is necessary to determine the great-circle directions connecting each pair of quasars.
-In the equatorial system the components of the normal triad [ ${\bf p}$ ${\bf q}$ ${\bf r}$ ] are given by the matrix:
+To compute the proper motion components required for the astrometric HD analysis, it is necessary to determine the great-circle directions connecting each pair of quasars.
+In the equatorial coordinate system the components of the normal triad [ ${\bf p}$ ${\bf q}$ ${\bf r}$ ] are given by the matrix: